giulianoiorio/gaiamock/README.md

         # store your parameters here

     def __call__(self, time):
+        # Compute the colour variability signal at BJD(TCB) times
+        # Must return an array-like with the same length as time
+        return <your expression>

+    def g_lcurve_normalised(self, time):
-        # Compute the variability signal at BJD(TCB) times
+        # Compute the magnitude variability signal at BJD(TCB) times
         # Must return an array-like with the same length as time
         return <your expression>
 ```